brendanzhao/Tweeter-Totters/README.md

 This is WPF project intended to be a desktop application providing basic to advanced Twitter functionality. <br />
 It is written in C# and is using the [TweetSharp Library](https://github.com/danielcrenna/tweetsharp) written by [Daniel Crenna](https://github.com/danielcrenna) that has been reccommended by Twitter.<br />
+It is also using the [custom MVVM implementations](http://msdn.microsoft.com/en-us/magazine/dd419663.aspx) of RelayCommand and ObservableObject instead of the default ones in the .NET framework.<br />
 The entire project has it's UI, logic and data seperated as laid out by the WPF [MVVM](http://msdn.microsoft.com/en-us/magazine/dd419663.aspx) architectural pattern.